Sandwich generation: 9 tips for managing your unique stress

 According to Rick Lauber, author of "Caregiver's Guide for Canadians", self-care comes in many forms, including making sure you get exercise, proper nutrition, sleep and regular doctor appointments."

 Being a caregiver often means that other family members probably pester you with well-meaning requests for updates, which just adds even more stress to your over-taxed schedule.
 Your sister wants to know how your mom's blood pressure is doing.
 Your cousin wants to see pictures of your kids.
-If you can provide these updates to everyone at once, though, you'll lower your stress level significantly.
+Providing updates to everyone at once may help lower your stress level.

 Laubner suggests sending a group e-mail or text with photos or health updates.
 For more details, you can also use Google Drive or Lotsa Helping Hands to create a document or spreadsheet that everyone has access to and can update.